-Below is an example of a quilt I helped create using LilyPad Arduino and conductive thread.
-The quilt lights up the LEDs based on how long it’s been since the person wearing it has moved.
+Below is an example of a quilt I helped create using LilyPad Arduino, an accelerometer, LEDs, and conductive thread.
+The quilt lights up the LEDs based on how long it has been since the person wearing it has moved.

 I’m actively iterating on Craftec with a focus on supporting the creation of Internet of Things (IoT) devices.
 Below are two versions of Craftec I’ve been developing.